MouseLand/cellpose/README.md

 If you have an older `cellpose` environment you can remove it with `conda env remove -n cellpose` before creating a new one.

 Note you will always have to run **conda activate cellpose** before you run cellpose.
-If you want to run jupyter notebooks in this environment, then also `conda install jupyter`.
+If you want to run jupyter notebooks in this environment, then also `conda install jupyter` and `pip install matplotlib`.

 ### Common issues